-- Providing information for retail visitors; - Providing information for health and education visitors; - Accommodation inventory with links to booking agencies; - Content management system linking to ATDW; - Major events. - ACTION 39.2 Finalise the new brand being developed for Shepparton region and utilise it broadly across organisations and Council to ensure consistent messaging. - ACTION 39.3 Develop tour packaging, leveraging off the product strengths of Greater Shepparton and its location in central Victoria.
-Examples include: - Greater Shepparton Family Pass: Kidstown, Kyabram Fauna Park, family accommodation, pub meal, motor museum; - Car club package including lunch, designated raute from Melbourne through the region; - Once SAM has been redeveloped, a Northern Victoria Arts and Cultural Package: Bendigo Art Gallery, Shepparton Art Museum, Kaiela Gallery, Lunch as Tallis Winery. - ACTION 39.4 Continue to implement relevant and innovative marketing and promotional compaigns to promote Greater Shepporton to target markets. - STRATEGY 40 Undertake a social media strategy leveraging from the new website development and branding - ACTION 40.1 Appoint a consultant to undertake a social media strategy. - ACTION 40.2 Ensure there are specific resources for the implementation of a social media marketing strategy.
+ACTION 37.3 STRATEGY 38 Promote Greater Sheppartan's grants program and appartunities in the Melbourne market, targeted to the food and craft sector.
+Examples include Gournet Traveller, Brewers Association.
+Promote the development of food tourism leveraging from Greater Shepparton's agricultural strengths Providing information for resail visitors; Providing information for health and education visitors; Accommodation inventory with links to booking agencies; Content management system linking to ATOW; Major events.
+ACTION 38.1 Encourage the use of local produce in restaurants and cofes by: ACTION 39.2 Finalise the new brand being developed for Shepparton region and utilise it broadly across organisations and Council to ensure consistent messaging.
+Preparing an information kit for local producers in conjunction with existing local produce stores promoting apportunities to sell locally Develop a local produce branding program through the region to gain operator ACTION 39.3 Develop tour packaging, leveraging off the product strengths of Greater Shepparton and its location in central Victoria.
+Examples include: ACTION 38.2 support (the food fassickers brand may be leveraged for the region) Integrate the existing farm-gate tour route within a new destination website (the Bellarine Taste Trail website may be used as a good example).
+Develop new digital content to promote the route.
+Greater Shepparton Family Pass: Kidstown, Kyabram Fauna Park, family accommodation, pub meal, motor museum; Car club package including lunch, designated route from Melbourne through the region; ACTION 38.3 Work with SPC to progress the development of a food hub in Kidstown.
+This may include a mixture of interpretative and educational experiences which highlight the local food journey.
+Once SAM has been redeveloped, a Northern Victoria Arts and Cultural Package: Bendigo Art Gallery, Shepparton Art Museum, Kaiela Gallery, Lunch as Tallis Winery.
+MARKETING STRATEGY 39 AND BRAND Establish clear and consistent branding and marketing materials ACTION 39.4 Continue to implement relevant and innovative marketing and promotional compaigns to promote Greater Shepporton to target markets. which appeal to target markets, link with the competitive strengths of the region, and is motivational STRATEGY 40 Undertake a social media strategy leveraging from the new website development and branding ACTION 39.1 Establish a destination website for Greater Shepparton which is motivational and acts as a ACTION 40.1 Appoint a consultant to undertake a social media strategy. visitor information portal based on work which is currently underway.
+This should include consideration of: ACTION 40.2 Ensure there are specific resources for the implementation of a social media marketing strategy.
+Motivational images; Praviding information for holiday leisure visitors;